The Ravensworth Story...

 Each year we become more deeply engaged in the effort to bring peace with justice to Israel and Palestine, even sending teams to Israel and the Palestinian territories to learn firsthand about peacemaking efforts in the Holy Land.
 And we frequently participate in interfaith dialogue so that we may have a greater understanding of those who believe differently than ourselves - to gain respect for our differences, and to see what deeper humanity connects us as well.

-In addition to these outward activities, we are often encouraged by our current pastor, Dr. Steve Hyde, to turn our thoughts inward to our spiritual growth.
+In addition to these outward activities, we are often encouraged by our current pastors, Rev. Dr. Steve Hyde and Rev. Dr. Leah Davis, to turn our thoughts inward to our spiritual growth.
 Church members deepen their prayer lives through contemplation, silence, and other spiritual practices.
 And our Sunday School classes and Bible Studies have long been committed to an intellectually challenging scriptural scholarship, while still remaining respectful of all persons’ intelligence and autonomy.

 Worship, though varying slightly over our history, is always a mix of the new and the old, of contemplation and of joyful expression - reflecting our commitment to spiritual diversity.
 It is warm, uplifting, and stirring, drawing forth the best from everyone in the community.